 Term of office

-Other than a director appointed under clause 37.5, a director’s term of office starts at the end of the general meeting at which they are elected and ends at the end of the general meeting at which they retire.
+Other than a director appointed under clause 37.7, a director’s term of office shall be as set out in 37.2 or 37.5 above.
+A director’s term starts at the end of the annual general meeting at which they are elected and ends at the end of the annual general meeting held when the term in question expires under the above clauses 37.2 or 37.5.

 When a director stops being a director